In the Uber app you can text and receive messages from your next rider. Tonight, I got this message from Matthew:

 “Peter” I said “It’s the end of February”

 Turns out that some businesses that are pretty busy during the holiday season postpone their corporate parties until later in the summer so more people can go.
 Peter Pan worked for Pak’N’Save – a New Zealand supermarket known for low prices.
-I dropped someone at his store that day.
+I had dropped someone at his store that day.

 It turns out that was the first store to be overrun with panic buying due to the virus.